benjmuller/Bayesian-Equation-Discovery/README.md

 # Bayesian-Equation-Discovery
-A Bayesian algorithm (BED) for data driven Equation Discovery.
+A Bayesian algorithm for data driven Equation Discovery (BED).
 This algorithm utilises Gaussian Process (GP) Regression and Markov Chain Monte Carlo (MCMC) with a horseshoe prior for discovering the governing equations of systems of ODE's and PDE's.

 ## Example